bearded-avenger/child-customizer/readme.md

 ## Frequently Asked Questions
 ### How do I override a child template?
-Copy any template from the child theme into the \'templatesgohere\' directory.
+Copy any template from the child theme into the \'wp-content/cc-temlates\' directory.

-### How can I hook into a child theme with actions?
-Put all your hooks and filters for child theme into the \'hooksgohere.php\' file

 ### How can I override Child Theme CSS?
-Create a style.css file in the root of the plugin, and it will then be automatically loaded for you.
+Create a style.css file in \'wp-content/cc-temlates\', and it will then be automatically loaded for you.

 == Changelog ==

+= 1.2 ==
+* Moved templates dir to wp-content so not overriden if plugin is ever updated

 = 1.1 =
 * Load CSS file if one is present